 This is the statutory way of summing up each child's progress and learning needs over Foundation Stage, during children's first year in school.
 The profile is based on teachers' ongoing observations and assessments over the three prime, and specific areas of learning in the curriculum.
 The class teacher completes a baseline assessment during the first few weeks of the term, based on observations.

-This information is shared with parents at consultation meetings, and you are welcome to arrange a meeting with your child's class teacher at anytime throughout the year.
+This information is shared with parents using our online learning journal, Tapestry, which helps staff and parents to record, track and celebrate children's progress in early years education and at consultation meetings, and you are welcome to arrange a meeting with your child's class teacher at any time throughout the year.

 At the end of the Foundation Stage, each child's learning development and achievement in all 7 areas are recorded and summarised in the Foundation Stage Profile.
 This will indicate whether they are meeting expected levels, or if they are exceeding or not yet reaching expected levels.
 The completed profile is shared with parents and passed on to the Year One teacher to help inform them about children's progress and learning needs.